goreleaser/goreleaser/www/docs/scm/github.md

 ## GitHub Enterprise

 You can use GoReleaser with GitHub Enterprise by providing its URLs in the `.goreleaser.yaml` configuration file.
-This takes a normal string or a template value.
+This takes a normal string, or a template value.

 ```yaml